Top 10 In Demand Occupations

 In Demand Occupations: Demand vs. Supply

-The final step in determining how existing public higher education programs correlate to forecasted demand involved allocating 2017 graduates, by degree program, across each occupation to determine an annual “workforce pipeline,” thereby illustrating where gaps—large and small—may exist relative to ongoing employment needs to satisfy forecast and growth targets.
+The final step in determining how existing postsecondary programs correlate to forecasted demand involved allocating graduates, by degree program, across each occupation to determine an annual "workforce pipeline."
+This illustrates where gaps - large and small - may exist relative to ongoing employment needs.

 ---|---|---|---|---|---|